onurtokat/data-analysis/README.md

 ● Cluster address is localhost.

-Note: Maven dependencies of the project has been configured to create a fat jar.
-Therefore, there is no requirement for running application with additional jar on Big Data cluster (Cloudera Cluster).

 ## Installing

 Create fat jar on project directory using below maven command.
 Expected artifact file will be data-analysis-1.0-SNAPSHOT-jar-with-dependencies.jar (fat-jar).